verrazzano/docs/content/en/docs/networking/networking.md

 name would translate into the set of available pod IPs mapped to that service.

 ### External access to pods
 So far, we have only discussed networking within a Kubernetes cluster.
-To reach pods within a cluster, an external IP must be exposed using a service or type LoadBalancer or NodePort.
+To reach pods from outside a cluster, an external IP must be exposed using a service or type LoadBalancer or NodePort.
 For a full discussion, see [Exposing the Service](https://kubernetes.io/docs/concepts/services-networking/connect-applications-service/).
-When once of these services is created, it will have a `ExternalIP` field set with the IP that can be used to reach the backend-pods.
+When one of these services is created, it will have a `ExternalIP` field set with the IP that can be used to reach the backend-pods.
 The service will still load balance pods using a label selector, just like the ClusterIP service.
 However, the service DNS name cannot be used outside the cluster.

 The specifics of how the service gets traffic into the cluster depends on the underlying Kubernetes platform.
-For OKE, an OCI load balancer is created during service creation and traffic is routed through the OCI loadbalancer to the
+For OKE, creating a LoadBalancer type service will result in an OCI load balancer being created and configured to load balance to a set of pods.
+For example, assume you have a simple hello world application on OKE with just a pod and no service.
+If you use the `kubectl expose` command to create a LoadBalancer service for that pod, then a Kubernetes service of type LoadBalancer will get created with label selectors for that pod, along with an OCI load balancer configured to route traffic to the pod.
+The end result is that you will have an external IP that can then be used to access the pod from outside the cluster.

+ There is one more important point regarding external services and load balancers.
+The simple hello world case above just connected an OCI load balancer to a pod.
+If you were to use a Kubernetes load balancer, like NGINX, then the OCI load balancer would be routing requests to the NGINX pod, which in turn, would be routing the requests to a hello world CluserIP service as we describe next.

 ### Ingress
-So far we have only discussed networking within a Kubernetes cluster.
-To reach pods within a cluster, an `ingress` into the cluster is needed.
-Exposing pods externally is yet another feature of a service, and there are two types of services: LoadBalancer and NodePort.
+Ingress is an overloaded term that has a few meanings in the context of Kubernetes.
+Sometimes the term is used to mean external access to the cluster, as in "ingress to the cluster".
+It might also be used to mean network ingress to a container in a pod.
+Both of those meanings are valid, but this discussion is focused on ingress to the cluster.
+There is actually a Kubernetes Ingress resource and its purpose is to specify http and https routes to services.
+An Ingress by itself doesn't do anything, it is just data.
+An Ingress controller is needed to watch ingress resources and and reconcile them, configuring the underlying Kubernetes load balancer, such as NGINX, to handle the service routing.
+This will be discussed in later sections, suffice it to say that there is a difference between services that provide external access to the cluster, and an ingress, which contains routing rules to services withing the cluster.

 Because of this Service IPs or names are typically used by clients to connect to pods.